AdobeDocs/uxp-photoshop/src/pages/ps_reference/objects/bounds.md

 # Bounds

-Defines a rectangle.
-This is a WIP.
+Defines a rectangle with properties: left, right, top, and bottom.

 ## Properties